google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 without having to manually write an AmberScript file each time.

-The following snippet creates a Bash script that takes a SPIR-V fragment shader as its only command line argument, writes out an AmberScript file that embeds the disassembled shader, and runs Amber on the AmberScript file, writing the rendered image to `output.png`.
+The following snippet creates a Bash script that takes a SPIR-V fragment shader file as its only command line argument, writes out an AmberScript file that embeds the shader assembly, and runs Amber on the AmberScript file, writing the rendered image to `output.png`.